British nationality law: Deprivation of British nationality

 The powers to strip citizenship were initially very rarely used.
 Between 2010 and 2015, 33 dual nationals had been deprived of their British citizenship.
 In the two years to 2013 six people were deprived of citizenship; then in 2013, 18 people were deprived, increasing to 23 in 2014.
-In 2017, over 40 people had been deprived as of July (at this time increased numbers of British citizens went to join "Islamic State" and then tried to return).
+In 2017, over 40 people had been deprived as of July (at this time increased numbers of British citizens went to join the "Islamic State" and then tried to return).

 The Home Office does not issue information on these cases and is resistant to answering questions, for example under the Freedom of Information Act 2000.
 It appears that the government usually waits until the person has left Britain, then sends a warning notice to their British home and signs a deprivation order a day or two later.
 Appeals are heard at the highly secretive Special Immigration Appeals Commission (SIAC), where the government can submit evidence that cannot be seen or challenged by the appellant.

 Home Secretary Sajid Javid said in 2018 that until then deprivation of nationality had been restricted to "terrorists who are a threat to the country", but that he intended to extend it to "those who are convicted of the most grave criminal offences".
-The acting director of Liberty responded "The home secretary is taking us down a very dangerous road. ... making our criminals someone else’s problem is ... the government washing its hands of its responsibilities ...
+The acting director of Liberty responded "The home secretary is taking us down a very dangerous road. ... making our criminals someone else's problem is ... the government washing its hands of its responsibilities ...
 Banishment belongs in the dark ages."

 A Nationality and Borders Bill was introduced to the British House of Commons in July 2021, sponsored by the Home Office under Home Secretary Priti Patel.
 In November 2021, an amendment to the Bill was introduced which, if passed, would allow people to be deprived of British citizenship without being given notice.
 At the time the Home Office reiterated its position on citizenship: "British citizenship is a privilege, not a right".